 Stan Malos is a professor of management, specializing in human resource management at the Lucas College and Graduate School of Business.
 His teaching and research include employment discrimination, professional career mobility and related legal issues.
 He holds a law degree from UCLA and a doctoral degree from Purdue University.

 Steven Bennet is a lecturer in the School of Global Innovation and Leadership at the Lucas College and Graduate School of Business.
 He teaches entrepreneurial finance, entrepreneurship and corporate finance.
 He holds an MBA from the University of California, Los Angeles.
 He is also a certified public accountant.

-Stoyu Ivanov is an associate professor of accounting and finance and assistant director of the Center for Banking and Financial Services.
-In addition, he is a Nancie Fimbel Investment Fellow in the Lucas College and Graduate School of Business.
+Stoyu Ivanov is a professor of accounting and finance and assistant director of the Center for Banking and Financial Services.
+He is also a Nancie Fimbel Investment Fellow at the Lucas College and Graduate School of Business.
+Ivanov teaches corporate finance, financial markets and institutions and real estate finance.
+His research focuses on exchange-traded funds and indexing.
 He holds a doctoral degree from the University of Nebraska.
-Ivanov teaches corporate finance, financial markets and institutions and real estate finance.
-His research focuses on exchange traded funds and indexing.